 The Zeus toolkit consists of a set of components, written in the Java programming language, which can be categorized into three functional groups as depicted in Figure 2: an agent component library, an agent building tool and a suite of utility agents comprising nameserver, facilitator and visualiser agents.
 The principle underlying the Zeus toolkit is that application-specific agents can be constructed by configuring the generic Zeus agent, and equipping it with the necessary application functionality.
 It provides high-level agent development approach that hides the complexities of the Agent Component Library from the agent developer.

 Figure 2.
 Zeus Architecture

 Services provided by Platform

-The services provided by each platform can be categorized and compared by the following table.
+The services provided by each platform can be categorized and compared by table 1.

-Table 1
+Table 1 services comparison of Jade and Zeus